About The Folk Club

 We couldn’t replicate the smoky, dingy atmosphere but we did have converted portakabins and beer!

-So much support was enjoyed from other clubs, although at that time there were few outlets for acoustic music – not so seven years on.
+So much support was enjoyed from other clubs, although at that time there were few outlets for acoustic music – not so thirteen years on.

 Milford Folk Club was so fortunate to attract the Goodthyme Brothers, Jim Palmer and Bill Hesp.

-Bill has stayed the course and is now our regular host and all time walking encyclopaedia of folk knowledge: he knows who wrote and recorded everything.
+Bill has stayed the course and is now our regular host and all time walking encyclopedia of folk knowledge: he knows who wrote and recorded everything.

 Bill organises the evenings – usually a couple of songs from him, welcome floor singers and guest singer.